braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/google_tag_manager.md

 Use the **Add Row** button to add Purchase properties.

 ![A dialog box showing the Braze Action Tag configuration settings.
-Settings included are "tag type", "external ID", "price", "currency code", "quanitity", and "purchase properties".][10]
+Settings included are "tag type", "external ID", "price", "currency code", "quanitity", and "purchase properties".][gtm-purchase]

 #### Stop and resume tracking {#stop-tracking}